namlit/siteswap_generator/README.md

 ## Detailed Siteswap View with Local Siteswaps

-When clicking on a Siteswap, a detailed view of the Siteswap including a local representation is given.
+When clicking on a Siteswap, a detailed view including a local representation is given.
 A good starting position is automatically determined, but the Siteswap can also manually be rotated to alternative starting positions.
 To simplify finding a starting position for compatible Siteswaps, the interface is calculated as well.
 All patterns are started from juggler A.